JustKevin056/wifi-csi-human-detection/README.md

-# Wi-Fi CSI Human Presence Detection
+# Wi-Fi CSI Room Occupancy Detection

-> Passive RF sensing system for human presence detection using Wi-Fi Channel State Information (CSI) — built on ESP32-C6 hardware.
+> Privacy-preserving passive RF sensing system for room occupancy detection using Wi-Fi Channel State Information (CSI) — built on ESP32-C6 hardware.
+No camera, no identity, no data leaves the device.

 ## System Overview

-This system uses two ESP32-C6 units (TX and RX) to continuously transmit and receive Wi-Fi signals.
-When a human enters the sensing area, the multipath propagation of the signal changes, which is captured as variations in the CSI amplitude.
-A machine learning classifier then determines presence or absence in real time.
+This system uses ESP32-C6 units in a bistatic configuration (TX and RX placed on opposite sides of a room) to continuously monitor Wi-Fi signal propagation.
+When a person enters or occupies the sensing area between TX and RX, multipath propagation changes are captured as variations in CSI amplitude and packet delivery rate.
+An on-device ML classifier then determines occupancy state in real time.

+**Current output states:** `NO HUMAN` / `HUMAN DETECTED`

+**Target output states:** `VACANT` / `STATIC` / `ACTIVE`

+### Privacy by Design

+All inference runs on-device (SBC).
+Raw CSI data is never transmitted to external servers.
+No camera, no microphone, no biometric data.

+## Current Performance

+Tested in a controlled 3×3 m environment, single TX–RX pair:

+- Dataset: 7,000 samples (7 categories × 1,000 samples)
+- Classifier: Random Forest with delta-CSI features
+- Accuracy: 97% (cross-validation mean 98% ±2.7%)
+- Real-time latency: ~3 seconds (30-window majority voting)
+- False positive rate: 0/15 | False negative rate: 1/16

 ## Hardware Stack